 The New Testament alone has 16 references to shepherds from those who attended Jesus at his birth, to the very last chapter of John’s gospel; and we listened to last week’s gospel and Jesus’s parting words to Peter on the shores of Lake Tiberias, “Feed my sheep.”

 Interesting to note, how valuable and distinctive shepherds and sheep were to the economy of Israel.
-Essentially the long-term care of sheep added to the area’s wealth.
-I’ve been told that in today’s economy each of these animals might be valued as mini-BMW’s.
+Mostly the long-term care of sheep added to the area’s wealth.
+I’ve been told that in today’s economy, each of these animals might be valued as mini-BMW’s.
 The sheep were pastured mostly for their wool, and less so as a source of food.

 Consequently, the shepherd’s caring for and feeding of sheep had great benefits, and Jesus draws on this particular metaphor.

-Another observation about shepherds and sheep comes from a friend of mine, a young priest Kevin who in his first Mass homily of last year remarked about the powerful image of the Good Shepherd who leads us on the journey of life.
+Another observation about shepherds and sheep comes from a friend of mine, a young priest Kevin who, in his first Mass homily of last year, remarked about the dominant image of the Good Shepherd who leads us on the journey of life.

-At the time, Kevin took careful notice how a young shepherd forward these sheep – some, those in the front, were young, eager and feisty; older sheep were in the middle, with fleece ready for cutting; a ewe trailed in the back, possibly hurt and needing special attention.
+At the time, Kevin took care to notice how a young shepherd forward these sheep – some, those in the front, were young, eager and feisty; older sheep were in the middle, with fleece ready for cutting; a ewe trailed in the back, possibly hurt and needing special attention.

-As the shepherd moved back and forth, among his sheep, and the closer the sheep were to the shepherd, — the greater the flock’s direction, unity, purpose and safety.
+As the shepherd moved back and forth, among his sheep, and the closer the sheep were to the shepherd, — the higher the flock’s direction, unity, purpose, and safety.

-The word for “pastor” is a metaphor drawn from this biblical theme of shepherd, and we values our pastors here at San Carlos Cathedral, Fathers Peter and Patrick, retired Bishop Ryan and Bishop Garcia, and we will welcome most especially young priests such as Father Omar.
+The word for “pastor” draws from this understanding of the shepherd.
+We value our pastors here at San Carlos Cathedral, Fathers Peter and Patrick, retired Bishop Ryan and Bishop Garcia; and soon we will welcome most especially young priests like Father Omar.

 Pope Francis, in his “Joy of the Gospel,” said to priests: “This is what I am asking you… be shepherds with the smell of the sheep.”
 In other words, the pastor must identify with his people, and even smell like them.

-Clearly, this concern is meant for all of us in ministry, lay women and men who comprise the largest numbers of ministers today among Church members, as well as priests and women religious to best serve the needs of our parishes and faith communities.
+Clearly, this concern is meant for all of us in ministry, laywomen and men who comprise the most significant numbers of ministers today among Church members, as well as priests and women religious to best serve the needs of our parishes and faith communities.

 So Jesus says: “My sheep hear my voice.”
-At the heart of this statement is a challenge to each of us to listen, in prayer, and discernment – in a conversation about our own particular needs, hurts, concerns, and yes, that prayer of thanksgiving.
+At the heart of this is a challenge to listen, in prayer, and discernment – in a conversation about our own particular needs, hurts, concerns, and yes, that prayer of thanksgiving.